 Happy day my friends.
 How about some Spring Table Decor ideas today?

 When I said I was channeling ‘all things mossy' this year…I really wasn't joking.
+I'm all about mossy decor ideas this spring.

 And once I got started, it seems I just couldn't stop.

 Part of the problem is that I discovered ‘Scotch Moss' at my local hardware store and realized there are just so many uses for it.
 No joke, I went back to the hardware store 3 times to pick up more moss; I just kept finding more ways to use it.
+I couldn't stop the moss decor ideas from filling my head.

 And is just about perfect tucked into a little galvanized trough I keep on our breezeway.